Dmitry Peskov: Russian invasion of Ukraine

 In August 2024, while Russia faced the Ukrainian invasion of the Kursk Oblast, Peskov went on summer vacation and could not be reached to answer questions about developments in Kursk.

 In December 2024, Peskov rejected Donald Trump's claim that Russia suffered more than 600,000 casualties in the war with Ukraine, saying that "Ukraine’s losses are multiple times higher than those of Russia."

 In July 2025, Peskov downplayed Trump's criticism of Putin for rejecting a ceasefire in Ukraine.

 In September 2025, Peskov rejected Trump's claim that Russia is a paper tiger.
 Peskov claimed that the slow advance of Russian troops in Ukraine was deliberate in order to minimize Russian casualties.

+On 25 July 2026, following Kazakh President Kassym-Jomart Tokayev's call in Omsk for the Russo-Ukrainian war to be “frozen” and for negotiations to return to the “Istanbul Formula 2.0”, Peskov said that freezing the conflict was impossible given Kyiv's position.
+He added that Russia's military operations could end if Kyiv made the “appropriate decisions” and reiterated that Russia's overriding condition was to achieve its stated objectives.

 Personal life

 In 1988, Peskov married Anastasia Budyonnaya, the granddaughter of Soviet military commander Semyon Budyonny.
 Their son, Nikolay Peskov (born 1990), is a former conscript in Russia's Strategic Rocket Forces, and reportedly served in the Wagner Group, although his Tesla Model X was repeatedly caught violating speed limits in Moscow at the same time he was allegedly serving on the war front in Ukraine.
 Peskov's second wife was Ekaterina Solotsynskaya.
 Their daughter, Elizaveta "Liza" Peskova (born 1998), is an assistant to far-right Aymeric Chauprade, a French Member of the European Parliament.
 After the Russian invasion of Ukraine in February 2022, Elizaveta posted the words "no to war" to her Instagram page, and deleted it shortly afterwards.
 Peskova owns a company in Russia called "Centrum Moscow", whose revenue increased 70 times for the 2022 fiscal year, with Elizaveta earning a record 137 million rubles.
 This is 70 times the level of revenue for the previous year.
 Peskov and Solotsynskaya also have two sons, Mika and Deni.
 Deni resides in Paris.

 In August 2014, Peskov had a daughter, Nadya, with Olympic Champion ice dancer Tatiana Navka.
 In July 2015, Peskov and Navka became engaged.
 Navka holds citizenship with both Russia and the United States.
 They married on 1 August 2015, after Peskov finalized the divorce with his second wife.
 A Sobesednik article stated that their marriage occurred in June 2015.
 Aside from his native Russian language, Peskov is fluent in English, Turkish and Arabic.
 On 12 May 2020, Peskov was admitted to hospital after testing positive for COVID-19.
 He recovered and was discharged on 25 May.